fwup-home/fwup/README.md

 mbr_write(mbr)                          | 0.1.0 | Write the specified mbr to the target
 raw_memset(block_offset, block_count, value) | 0.10.0 | Write the specified byte value repeatedly for the specified blocks
 raw_write(block_offset)                 | 0.1.0 | Write the resource to the specified block offset
-uboot_clearenv(my_uboot_env)            | 0.10.0 | Initialize a clean, variable free U-boot environment
-uboot_setenv(my_uboot_env, name, value) | 0.10.0 | Set the specified U-boot variable
-uboot_unsetenv(my_uboot_env, name, value) | 0.10.0 | Unset the specified U-boot variable
+trim(block_offset, count)               | 0.15.0 | Issue a "trim" command and discard any data previously written to the range (depends on support and may be ignore) uboot_clearenv(my_uboot_env)            | 0.10.0 | Initialize a clean, variable free U-boot environment uboot_setenv(my_uboot_env, name, value) | 0.10.0 | Set the specified U-boot variable uboot_unsetenv(my_uboot_env, name, value) | 0.10.0 | Unset the specified U-boot variable